Stanley-Charles/flask-mysql-boilerplate/README.md

 During phase 3 we created Mock data through Mockaroo and updated our SQL file accordingly (more on this later).
 We then created 2 bluprints, one for the Verified User persona and one for the System Admin Persona.
 We then ..... (add when Appsmith done)

 #### Changes from phase 2 to 3 and disclaimers
-When making Mockaroo data we ran into some small issues, mainly due to Mockaroo not being able to create distinct Strings.
+#### When making Mockaroo data we ran into some small issues, mainly due to Mockaroo not being able to create distinct Strings.
 Due to this we changed/added some Primary Keys which had to be integrs.
 This is because we could then use "Row Number" on Mockaroo to guarantee that they would be distinct.
-Due to this our SQL file was changed from Phase 2.
+Due to this our SQL file was changed a fair amount from Phase 2, which in turn would make our diagram different as well.
+We hope that this is acceptable because there was no error in the original file, and that if nit using Mock Data, that file would have been able to stand.